badabingbreda/bb-livepreview/README.md

 * Activate the plugin from the Plugins menu.

-In the right beaverbuilder-toolbar two checkboxes will appear.
-You can toggle the preview- and quicksave-buttons to a default setting.
+In the right beaverbuilder-toolbar three checkboxes will appear for easy access to live preview, quicksave and quick Layout Settings.
+You can toggle the preview-, quicksave- and Layout Settings-buttons to a default setting.
 Cookies are used to remember your settings.

-Two buttons will show at the left of the screen whenever you are in the Beaver Builder Editor.
+You're able to have two buttons at the left of the screen whenever you are in the Beaver Builder Editor.
 Top is preview-toggle, lower is Quicksave.

 **Version:**

+1.2.0	Moved the checkboxes into their own section to prevent clutter of things, added toggle for Layout Settings, seperate Quicksave on top bar

 1.1.8	Added Layout Settings button.
 Added translation